sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 only from US relays, but never exit from US.
 Or they might be configured with a short list of vanguards to use in their second position.

-> XXXX verify how exactly vanguards are set up today.

 ### Handling "light" restrictions